cclts/linkedin-job-helper/README.md

 A Chrome extension for LinkedIn Jobs that helps job seekers highlight reposted jobs, copy job descriptions with a shortcut, and streamline their job search workflow.

-## Feature
+## Features

-- **Before-click repost highlighting**: Marks reposted jobs directly in the LinkedIn search results list before you open the job detail pane.
-- **Won't spam job pages**: Uses LinkedIn's own already-loaded jobs search response instead of opening every job page one by one, avoiding extra traffic that could trigger rate limits.
+- **See reposted jobs before you click**: Highlights reposted LinkedIn job postings directly in your search results.
+No need to open each listing to find out.
+- **Zero extra requests**: Reads repost status from LinkedIn's own search traffic as you browse — no extra page visits, no rate-limit risk.
-- **Copy job description shortcut**: Copies the currently opened job description with a Chrome shortcut you can configure yourself.
+- **One-shortcut JD copy**: Copy the full job description of whatever posting you have open with a customizable keyboard shortcut.
-- **Resume-tailoring ready**: Quickly copy job descriptions into your own job tracker or resume-tailoring pipeline.
+- **Built for resume tailoring**: Paste straight into your job tracker or resume-tailoring workflow, no manual selecting and copying.

-## Keywords

-LinkedIn Jobs, Chrome Extension, Reposted Jobs, Job Search, Job Hunting, Job Description, Productivity, Resume Tailoring, Manifest V3

 ## How to install

+1. Clone or download this repository first
-1. Open Chrome and go to `chrome://extensions`.
+2. Open Chrome and go to `chrome://extensions`.
-2. Turn on **Developer mode**.
+3. Turn on **Developer mode**.
-3. Click **Load unpacked**.
+4. Click **Load unpacked**.
-4. Select the `linkedin-job-helper` folder.
+5. Select the `linkedin-job-helper` folder.
-5. Done!
+6. Done!

 ## How to change the keyboard shortcut